Marina Pikalova

 Marina Pikalova (born 16 March 1985) is a Kazakhstani handball player for USC Dostyk and the Kazakhstani national team.

 She competed at the 2008 Summer Olympics in Beijing, where the Kazakhstani team placed 10th.

+She played at the 2007 World Women's Handball Championship, which was Kazakhstan's first ever participation.
+They finished 18th of 24.
 She also competed at the 2015 World Women's Handball Championship in Denmark.